Foundation

 If you have UK-source income — a State Pension, a private pension, interest, royalties — there is an important form you need to know about early on.

-Form France Individual DT is the document that instructs HMRC to stop deducting UK income tax from your payments at source.
+The France Individual DT form instructs HMRC to stop deducting UK income tax from your payments at source.
 Once you are a French tax resident, most UK-source income should be paid to you gross — with tax paid only in France.

 Here is how it works:

-- Send it to your local French tax office (SIP) — they certify it with a stamp to confirm you are a French tax resident
+2. Send it to your local French tax office — they certify it with a stamp to confirm you are a French tax resident

-- Send the certified form to HMRC — HMRC then instructs your pension provider or bank to issue you an NT (No Tax) code and pay you gross
+3. Send the certified form to HMRC — HMRC then instructs your pension provider or bank to pay you gross

 This is generally a one-time process.
-Once HMRC has issued the NT code, you do not need to resubmit annually — unless your circumstances change, such as moving back to the UK.
+Once HMRC has issued the no-tax code, you do not need to resubmit annually — unless your circumstances change.

-If you are filing in France for the very first time, the starting point is usually Cerfa 2043 — the form used to obtain your French tax identification number (numéro fiscal).
+If you are filing in France for the very first time: the starting point is Cerfa 2043 — the form used to obtain your French tax identification number.
 You need this number before you can file anything.

-- Divide: Your total household income is divided by your total number of parts.
+1. Your total household income is divided by your total number of shares

 Income Tax and Social Charges Are Separate Calculations

-Although they appear on the same annual declaration, income tax and social charges are calculated separately and you need to treat them as two distinct things.
+Although they appear on the same annual declaration, income tax and social charges are calculated separately — treat them as two distinct things.

 Social charges depend on two things: the type of income, and your healthcare status.